jup-ag/space-station/guides/100-spot/200-trigger/100-how-to-create-trigger-order.md

 ---
-sidebar_label: How to create a Limit Order
+sidebar_label: How to create a Trigger Order
-title: How to create a Limit Order
+title: How to create a Trigger Order
-description: Guide to set up your first Limit Order with Jupiter
+description: Guide to set up your first Trigger Order with Jupiter
 ---

 <head>
-    <title>Create Limit Order</title>
+    <title>Create Trigger Order</title>
     <meta name="twitter:card" content="summary" />
 </head>

-Setting up a Limit Order plan on Jupiter is quick, simple, and designed to help you efficiently set up orders for your desired price levels to execute your strategy.
+Setting up a Trigger Order plan on Jupiter is quick, simple, and designed to help you efficiently set up orders for your desired price levels to execute your strategy.

 ---